Skip Content

 Show all stories

-How BT is Building a Connected Supply Chain Amidst Ongoing Transformation
+How BT Built a Connected Supply Chain Amidst Ongoing Transformation

 We spoke with David Mackenzie, Transformation & Inventory Director at BT, to learn more about this shift and the role AIMMS has played in enabling it.